-4. Vacuum chamber

-This method, which is to be used only for the killing without bleeding of certain animals for consumption belonging to farmed game species (quail, partridge and pheasant), is subject to authorization by the competent authority, which shall ensure, in addition to compliance with the requirements laid down in Article 3, that:
+4. Vacuum chamber - this method, which is to be used only for the killing without bleeding of certain animals for consumption belonging to farmed game species (quail, partridge and pheasant), is subject to authorisation by the Veterinary Services, which shall ensure, in addition to compliance with the requirements laid down in regulation 3, that -

-- the animals are placed in an airtight chamber in which a vacuum is swiftly achieved by means of a powerful electric pump, - the vacuum is maintained until the animals are dead, - the animals are held in groups in transport containers which can be placed in the vacuum chamber, which is designed for that purpose.
+(a) the animals are placed in an airtight chamber in which a vacuum is swiftly achieved by means of a powerful electric pump,

+(b) the vacuum is maintained until the animals are dead,

+(c) the animals are held in groups in transport containers which can be placed in the vacuum chamber, which is designed for that purpose.

-ANNEX D
+SCHEDULE D